DavidNelson38/WAV-Maker/README.md

 Please refer to the README.txt before using the program.

-WAV-Maker was developed in the Visual Studio Community 2015 IDE.
+IDE: Visual Studio Community 2015